Quick answer

 What to do

 1. Sort by discipline before you shop, because the deep-tone story is uneven.
 Ballet, jazz, contemporary half-soles, and pointe have genuinely deep options now.
 Tap and character or heeled shoes do not.
 Knowing which side of that line your shoe is on tells you whether you're picking a shade or planning a workaround.
+If you landed here because the costume sheet says 'flesh' or 'nude' and you're not sure whether it means a character heel, a ballet slipper, or a half-sole, the flesh-or-nude requirement decoder is the first read; the category dictates which deep-shade options below are even on the table.

 2. For deep-tone ballet and jazz, start with Blendz Apparel.
 It makes truly dark skin-tone shades brand-direct, not the light caramel ceiling: leather ballet flats around $35 and jazz booties around $64, in four True Tone shades up to a deep Confident Cocoa, with the deepest shades showing in stock when we checked.
 We line up the everyday options in the jazz shoe review and the beginner ballet slipper review.